json-schema-org/website/pages/blog/posts/advanced-json-schema-with-slashdb.md

 }
 ```

 In the schema, all records are grouped inside of an `array` of `items`, with an object property for each column in the results.
-Note that in *SQL Pass-Thru*, the `type` will always be an array of values - the first value being the actual type, the second being `null`; this allows the schema to account for NULL values in the result.
+Note that in *SQL Pass-Thru*, the `type` will always be an array of values — the first value being the actual type, the second being `null`; this allows the schema to account for NULL values in the result.

-You can now use this schema to examine the structure of the query's output, and also to validate data with any client-side tools that support JSON schemas.
+You can now use this schema to examine the structure of the query's output, and also to validate data with any client—side tools that support JSON schemas.

 ### SlashDB Internal API & Schemas